aneylon/backbone-blog/README.md

 Live Example : My-Backbone-Blog

-- Multiple Users

 ## Setup
 ### Local
-Include a `.env` file with the following settings.
+Include a `.env` file in the root of the app with the following settings.
 ```
-PORT = 8080
+PORT = 8080 # Whatever port you need
+SECRET = someSecret # For creating JWTs
 ```